Smooth Google migration

 Microsoft Purview supports your organization with solutions to find SITs within your Microsoft 365 tenant.
 Allow me to walk you through two of those solutions:

-Content Explorer lets you quickly dive into the info stored in Microsoft 365 related to one or more SITs, whether related to the default SIT from Microsoft or the ones you’ve created yourself.
-You can find Content Explorer in the Microsoft Purview Administrator Center under the Data classification menu.
+Data Explorer lets you quickly dive into the info stored in Microsoft 365 related to one or more SITs, whether related to the default SIT from Microsoft or the ones you've created yourself.
+You can find Data Explorer in the Microsoft Purview Administrator Center under the Data classification menu.

 Content Search